True Lessons Learned

 Welcome!
-Here's another true Christian story from my collection of things that have really happened to me (including stories about miracles, angels, Civil Air Patrol and God's love and blessings).
-This is one from the 80s about God's patience and understanding as we're learning to walk with him!
+Here's another true Christian story from my collection of lessons learned and things that have really happened to me (including stories about miracles, angels, Civil Air Patrol and God's love and blessings).
+This is one from the eighties about God's patience and understanding as we keep falling down and messing up when we're learning to walk with him!

 Copyright © 1999 by Debra K. Matthews.
 All rights reserved

-I had been doing this every three months for several years -- sitting in a tiny booth, answering phone calls, offering assistance to people responding to the television evangelist's altar call.
+I had been doing this every three months for several years -- sitting in a tiny booth, answering phone calls, offering assistance to people responding to Billy Graham's televised altar call.

 Tonight was different though.
 Tonight I was tired, and wondering what I was doing there.
 How could I possibly help other people when my own life was so full of failure and stupid mistakes?
 On this night, I felt so inadequate.
 I was sitting there during a lull in calls and wondering if I should just go ahead and leave.

 The phone rang again and I picked it up.
 The caller was a nice sounding woman from the southwest.
 She started telling me how she would try so hard to do right, and then seem to just mess everything up, no matter how hard she tried.
 "How can God be patient with me when I mess up so much?" she asked.
 "Do you think he's getting tired of it?"